bio-tools/biotoolsDocs/curators_guide.rst

 .. tip::
    - in case of mulitple related entries be consistent, *e.g.* ``HOMER-A`` and ``HOMER-M``, or ``Open PHACTS`` and ``Open PHACTS API``
+   - be wary of names that are very long (>25 characters); in exceptional circumstances, if shortening the name is necessary, do no truncate within a word and ensure the name remains intuitive
+   - in cases where two distinct versions of a tool are being registered as separate entries, but the tool name in ommon use does not include version information, then use the pattern ``toolname (version versionID)`` where versionID is the version number.
+This should not normally be necessary: see the notes on `Tool version <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-versions>`_.

 .. note:: The name has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, spaces, periods, commas, dashes, colons, plus symbols, semicolons and parentheses